jmcclary27/GPU-Programming-Interactive-Tutorials/lessons/lesson01_execution_model/README.md

 - `threadIdx.x`
 - and the computed global index.

+## How To Compile

+(Might need to change compile command depending on device being used) nvcc print_demo.cu -o print_demo
+./print_demo

 ### **How this demo works**
 - You set `n`, `blockSize`, and `gridSize`.
 - The kernel computes a global index.